AnzelleL23/bubbles/README.md

 - The blue waters, clear visibility and fairly calm conditions make for very comfortable diving.
 - Fire corals and shore entry kinda blows though.
 - The legendary USAT liberty wreck with its abundance of critters living around/ inside is truly a sight to behold.
-- Personal favourite in terms of ease of accessibility, cost and relaxation but only loses to those above due to having a lower density of critters and coral.
+- One of my personal favourite in terms of ease of accessibility, cost and relaxation but only loses to those above due to having a lower density of fish and coral.
+- The car ride here can be a pain though, especially admist the Bali traffic jams.
 - **Highlights:** Frogfish, nudibranch, muck etc.
 - **Recommended skill level:** Beginner friendly.